-A Revocable Living Trust is a legal document—usually made to transfer wealth, or protect assets—that can be revoked or amended during the life of the grantor (the owner of the estate in question).
-It’s a private contract where a grantor places their assets in the charge of a trustee.
-A trustee is an individual or a group of individuals who hold property or authority over and responsibility for the assets for the benefit of another person (the beneficiary).
-A trustee ensures that the instructions for inheritance and distribution are followed in accordance with the grantor’s last wishes.
+With a Living Trust, the grantor appoints a trustee to control and manage their assets.
+A trustee is a person, or a group of people, who holds title to property or assets for the benefit of another person (the beneficiary).
+A trustee carries out the instructions for inheritance and distribution in accordance with the grantor’s last wishes.

 What’s the difference between a Living Trust and a Last Will?